harness/developer-hub/docs/feature-flags/ff-sdks/shared/note-smp-not-compatible.md

 :::info note
-This SDK does is not currently supported on Harness Self-Managed Enterprise Edition (on premises).
+This SDK is not currently supported on Harness Self-Managed Enterprise Edition (on premises).
 :::